learn-co-curriculum/dsc-implementing-recommender-systems/README.md

     4.135960456406754

-A little better... let's try one more neighborhood-based method before moving into more model-based methods.
+A little better... let's try one more neighborhood-based method before moving into model-based methods.
 Let's try the [KNNBaseline](https://surprise.readthedocs.io/en/stable/knn_inspired.html#surprise.prediction_algorithms.knns.KNNBaseline) method.
 This is a more advanced method because it adds in a bias term that is calculated by way of minimizing a cost function represented by:

 $$ \sum_{r_{ui} \in R_{\text{train}}}{(\hat{r}_{ui} - ( \mu + b_{i} + b_{u}))^{2} + \lambda(b_u^2 + b_i^2) } $$